 Medicare and employer-sponsored healthcare plans

-Medicare might also pay second sometimes even if your company has fewer than 20 employees.
-This can happen if your company participates in what is known as a multiemployer plan with other companies or organizations.
+Medicare might also pay second sometimes, even if your company has fewer than 20 employees.
+This can happen if your company participates in a multi-employer plan with other companies or organizations.
 If any of those employers have more than 20 employees, Medicare will be the secondary employer.

 Medicare and COBRA